gitwyrm/idleyou/README.md

 The event conditions (`?` lines) are checked on each game tick, which is about a tenth of a second at the default game speed.
 So there are 10 ticks happening per second where event conditions are checked.

-The print command prints a message to the message log and the show command shows a picture (can also be an animated GIF).
-The pictures are stored in `~/Documents/IdleYou/images` and you only need to give the show command the path to the picture from that folder.
-So if it is directly in the images folder, the name of the image file is enough.
-If it is inside a subfolder, like `misc`, you would write `! show misc/GoodImage.png`
+The print command prints a message to the message log.

+The show command shows a picture (can also be an animated GIF).
+The pictures are stored in `~/Documents/IdleYou/images` and you only need to give the show command the name of the picture file, not the whole path.

 Conditions check variables for their value, possible variables are:

 ```
+Ticks
 Work
 WorkXP
 Food